wildfly/quickstart/README.md

         Enter the details of the new user to add.
         Realm (ApplicationRealm) :

-    At the prompt, press enter to take the default ApplicationRealm
+    If the quickstart README specifies a realm, type it here.
+Otherwise, press enter to take the default `ApplicationRealm`.
-5. When prompted, enter the following
+5. When prompted, enter the the Username and Passord.
+If the quickstart README specifies a Username nad Password, enter them here.
+Otherwise, use the default Username `quickstartUser` and Password `quickstartPassword`.

         Username : quickstartUser
         Password : quickstartPassword
-6. When asked "What roles do you want this user to belong to?", enter:
+6. At the next prompt, you will be asked "What roles do you want this user to belong to?".
+If the quickstart README specifies a role to use, enter that here.
+Otherwise, type the role: `guest`

-        guest

 <a id="postgresql"></a>